Vigorpush/personal-inspector/README.md

 Copy and Paste the inspector folder into your project

 ## Personal setting
 1. Find the references of certain file
     Find who is use this script.
 2. Find the file location
+    Contain the absolute path
 3. Personal Scence Editor
+    Make changing actions will clear
-4.
+4. More..